-The maximum permitted level of alcohol in the blood is 0.08 per cent.
+- The maximum permitted level of alcohol in the blood is 0.08 per cent.

-The police can ask a driver suspected of having committed an offence to undergo a breath test.
-Penalty up to £5,000 and/or 6 months’ imprisonment and 12 months withdrawal of driving licence if first time.
+- Penalty up to £5,000 and/or 6 months’ imprisonment and 12 months withdrawal of driving licence if first time.

 The police may also carry out tests to detect a driver who may be under the influence of narcotics.

-Some psychotropic medications may be included – drivers must enquire as to the acceptable safe dosage for driving and they must carry a prescription on board their vehicles.
+- Some psychotropic medications may be included – drivers must enquire as to the acceptable safe dosage for driving and they must carry a prescription on board their vehicles.

 Drivers without a satisfactory UK address who commit traffic offences will have to pay a financial penalty deposit equal to the amount of the fixed penalty or £300 as a deposit in respect of a potential court fine.
 The deposit has to be paid on the spot.

 Those who can provide a satisfactory UK address will be issued with a fixed penalty which has to be paid within 28 working days.